Towards a modular construction of OG10: The moduli space

 which is an equality on the $1$-obstructed locus.
-In particular, if $\chi_F(\eta) \neq 0$ for some 1-obstructed $F$, then is stays non-zero for all 1-obstructed sheaves in $\fM$. \end{Rem}
+In particular, $\Ker \chi_F$ depends only on $v(F)$.
+So, if $\chi_F(\eta) \neq 0$ for some 1-obstructed $F$, then is stays non-zero for all 1-obstructed sheaves in $\fM$. \end{Rem}

-It follows that, on the 1-obstructed locus there is a unique, up to constants, two-form of the form $\alpha_{\eta}$.
-In Corollary \ref{cor:obstructionImage} we prove that the image of $\psi$ consists of 1-obstructed sheaves.
-So we can fix an $\eta \in HH^2(M)$ such that $\alpha_{\eta}$ is non-zero on the image of $\psi$.
-In what follows, we will always be referring to this non-zero form.
+It follows that, on the 1-obstructed locus there is a unique, up to a constant, 2-form of the form $\alpha_{\eta}$.
+In Theorem \ref{thm:symplecticForm} we prove that the image of $\theta$ consists of 1-obstructed sheaves.
+We fix $\eta \in HH^2(M)$ such that $\alpha_{\eta}$ is everywhere non-zero on the image of $\theta$.

-The following conjecture is what motivated our work.
-A positive answer would make $\fM$ the first interesting example of a moduli space on a \HK fourfold, while at the same time providing a modular interpretation for OG10.

-\begin{Con} The irreducible component $\fM$ is a smooth \HK variety of type OG10, with symplectic form given by $\alpha_{\eta}$. \end{Con}
+\begin{Con*} The irreducible component $\fM$ is a smooth \HK variety of type OG10, with symplectic form given by $\alpha_{\eta}$. \end{Con*}